mclaeysb/allmaps/packages/render/README.md

 *   `e` &#x20;
 *   `t` **[number](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Number)**&#x20;

-### updateEarcutTriangulation

-Update the earcut triangulation of the resourceMask.

 ### updateTriangulation

 Update the triangulation of the resourceMask.
-Update the (previous and new) points of the triangulated resourceMask, at the current bestScaleFactor, in projectedGeo coordinates.
 Use cache if available.

-#### Parameters

-*   `e`   (optional, default `!1`)
-*   `previousIsNew` **[boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)?** whether the previous and new triangulation are the same - true by default, false during a transformation transition

 ### updateTrianglePoints

-Update the points of the triangulated resourceMask.
-Use cache if available.
+Update the (previous and new) resource and projectedGeo points of the triangulated resourceMask.

 ### updateTrianglePointsDistortion

-Update the (previous and new) distortion at the points of the triangulated resourceMask.
-Use cache if available.
+Update the (previous and new) resource and projectedGeo point distortions of the triangulated resourceMask.

-#### Parameters

-*   `previousIsNew` **[boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)**  (optional, default `false`)

 ### constructor